umdill/Evades.io-Tools/FakeMod/README.md

 # FakeMod

-Loads mod ui in fullscreen
+loads mod ui in fullscreen

 it fakes: